Fresheyeball/lambdaconf-2016-elm-workshop/README.md

 ### Docker

 If you have docker on a Linux host, there is a prepped image to run this project.
 Running this script will launch the **Atom** editor with **Elm** packages installed and a browser window with the **Reactor**.
+If the browser window fails to open just visit [localhost:8000/src/kit/Main.elm](http://localhost:8000/src/kit/Main.elm)

 ```
 ./docker-dev.sh